cr3mov/writeups/seccon23-rev-perfect-blu/index.md

 >>>
 ```

-So what i did is i just grabbed all the button ids and converted them to the chars using this alphabet.
+So what i did is i just grabbed all the button IDs and converted them to the chars using this alphabet.
 ```py
 ALPHABET = '1234567890QWERTYUIOPASDFGHJKL{ZXCVBNM_-}'
 FLAG: str = ''